mtwasetku-ui/physioto/src/content/blog/neck-pain-cervicogenic-headache-home-physiotherapy.md

 ## About the Author

-Michael Ghattas, DPT
+Micheal Ghattas, DPT

 AHPRA Registered Physiotherapist | Doctor of Physical Therapy | 18 Years Clinical Experience

-Michael is the founder of Physio to Home, a mobile physiotherapy practice serving older adults and rural residents across North Tasmania.
+Micheal is the founder of Physio to Home, a mobile physiotherapy practice serving older adults and rural residents across North Tasmania.
 He has specialist training in the assessment and treatment of cervicogenic dizziness and cervicogenic headache, and treats complex cervical presentations as a particular area of clinical focus.

 ---